An Introduction to Our School for Prospective Families

 Clubs and Activities

 Founders Classical Academy offers a wide array of clubs and activities that complement our classical curriculum.
-The schedule of currently available clubs is available on the school calendar and a description of each club is available here.
+More information about the currently available clubs is available here.

 Upper School House System